MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 If you want to remove a field or column, select the arrowhead indicator ![arrowhead indicator left](media/designer_arrow_left.png) or ![arrowhead indicator down](media/designer_arrow_down.png) on the component, and then choose **Remove**.

 You can edit the caption of a FastTab for a group of fields by selecting the caption and start writing.
-Simple, clear, and plain.
+A caption should provide a short and clear description.

 ## Setting the freeze pane